Shubhayu-Banerjee/DeafCeption-Code/README.md

 # DeafCeption Exec (DCE)

 - In development.
-- universal DeafCeption Model Executer.
+- Universal DeafCeption Model Executer.
 - Will have the capability to run all DeafCeption Models.
 - *1.0.0 Version Release expected by 1st of November 2024.*